When you work in the creative industries, an online portfolio is an essential tool for promoting your work to potential clients or employers.

 One final note

-If you enjoyed these tips, then keep your eyes peeled for the next article in this four-part series, brought to you by Creative Boom in association with Squarespace, the website publishing platform that makes it easy to create beautiful websites, portfolios, blogs and online stores.
+If you enjoyed these tips, look out for the next article in this four-part series, brought to you by Creative Boom in association with Squarespace.
+The website publishing platform makes it easy to create beautiful websites, portfolios, blogs and online stores.
 For a short time only, Creative Boom readers can benefit from 10% off their first purchase using the code: CREATIVEBOOM.